alextai24/FinalProjectCXPT501/README.md

-Complete analysis of the steatosis dataset taken from the article: Prevalence of Liver Steatosis and Fibrosis and Diagnostic Accuracy of Ultrasound in Bariatric Surgery Patients
+Repository contains complete code analysis of the steatosis dataset taken from the article, "Prevalence of Liver Steatosis and Fibrosis and Diagnostic Accuracy of Ultrasound in Bariatric Surgery Patients".
+Work was done with python on Google Colaboratory.
+Link is provided in the written report.